Going Gay

-Going Gay is a 1933 British musical film directed by Carmine Gallone and starring Arthur Riscoe, Naunton Wayne and Magda Schneider.
-It was made at British and Dominion's Elstree Studios.
+Going Gay (also known as Kiss Me Goodbye) is a 1933 British musical film directed by Carmine Gallone and starring Arthur Riscoe, Naunton Wayne and Magda Schneider.
+It was written by Selwyn Jepson, K.R.G.
+Browne and Jack Marks and was made at British and Dominion's Elstree Studios.
 It was followed by a sequel For Love of You, also released the same year.

 Plot

 English friends in Vienna are rivals in love for a lady singer, but both unite in their attempts to make her a star of the opera.